-Joining a club, professional association or honor society at NICC provides students with an opportunity to develop leadership, teamwork, communication and social skills.
+Joining a club, professional association, or honor society at NICC provides students with an opportunity to develop leadership, teamwork, communication and social skills.
 Taking part in group activities connects students with the campus culture and gets them engaged with others who have similar interests.

 A student group that is interested in becoming a registered NICC club with all of the associated benefits must pick up a club recognition application from the Student Life Office.
-A student wishing to join a professional association can contact a faculty member of their program of interest.
-Students that are eligible for membership in honor societies will be invited to join by letter.
+A student wishing to join a professional association can contact a faculty member in their program of interest.